isomerpages/moe-jurongsec/_our-experiences/CCA Uniform Groups/Red Cross.md

 ![](/images/JS-Red%20Cross%20Youth.jpg)

-Our Red Cross Youth (RCY) program seeks to instill in our cadets a sense of leadership, character development, and knowledge of blood donation.
-Our curriculum also incorporates activities like serving the underprivileged, fundraising for the community, and taking part in international humanitarian projects.
-The cadets will be prepared by these to become decent citizens with a keen sense of civic duty.
+The Red Cross Youth (RCY) program aims to cultivate leadership skills, character development, and promote knowledge of blood donation among our cadets.
+Our curriculum includes a range of activities, such as serving the underprivileged, fundraising for the community, and participating in international humanitarian projects.
+These activities prepare our cadets to become responsible citizens with a strong sense of civic duty.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/q0S3ExUfhLM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>